-Program Type: Outreach for Increasing Recognition of Early Signs of Mental Illness Program

-This program includes targeted outreach and engagement to the TAY population to provide needed services to return them to a home environment.
-Outreach includes training and education for business owners, bus drivers, and other community agencies to become aware of atrisk youth who may be homeless or runaway and seeking support.
+Program Type: Outreach for Increasing Recognition of Early Signs of Mental Illness Program to become aware of at-risk youth who may be homeless or runaway and seeking support.
 Trained individuals assist youth in connecting them to safety and additional resources.
 Outreach includes going to schools to provide students with information on available resources, including crisis shelters; going to places where youth naturally congregate, such as malls; and working with organizations most likely to come into contact with the youth.
 Crisis intervention and counseling strategies are used to facilitate the reunification of the youth with an identified family member.
 In FY21/22, five organizations were trained to be Safe Place locations, attended by 11 participants.
-In addition, 19 educational presentations were to a total audience of 1,572 people.
+In addition, 19 educational presentations were provided to a total audience of 1,572 people.